PIX3LFLUX/HSmartKArt-EE/README.md

 	`DEVICE/MODULE/LOCATION/CANID` and prints the received messages as byte streams.
 Modify `DEVICE/MODULE/LOCATION/CANID` with the appropriate topic before running this notebook.

+**NOTE**: Currently only CAN 2.0A (standard frame format) is supported.
+CAN 2.0B with Extended
+	frame format is not supported.

 ## MQTT-based E/E architecture reference deployment